device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/other-cloud-autodiscoveries.md

 Select one or more Zones for the discovery and select options for Action for Instance not found and Device Name Format.
 Click Save to add the job to the list of Cloud Autodiscovery jobs.
 Select the job and click Run Now to run the job immediately or continue editing to schedule runs.

+Optionally, you can set the [_Service Level_](index.mdx#cloud-autodiscovery-jobs) of the job to be applied to the discovered items.
+For example, "Development", "Deployment", or "Production".

 * * *

 ## DigitalOcean Autodiscovery